-Climbing and access information for this peak is found on pages 302 and 303.
+Climbing and access information for this peak is on Pages 302-303 of the book.
 Livingston Douglas provided updated information for the Northwest Ridge Route.

-Flatiron Mountain is the 122nd highest Idaho peak.
-It often climbed in conjunction with an ascent of nearby Big Creek Peak via a strenous scramble along the connecting ridge.
+Flatiron Mountain is the 122nd-highest Idaho peak.
+It often climbed in conjunction with nearby Big Creek Peak via a strenous scramble along the connecting ridge.
+USGS Big Creek Peak

 Northwest Ridge Route, Class 2+ by Livingston Douglas